-“We can and must, but do we as Rabobank also want to?”
+“We can, we may, we must.
+But do we as Rabobank also want to?”

 The dilemmas discussed cover a broad spectrum.
-Examples include the development or use of a certain financial product or the application of new technology.
-They can also relate to carrying out transactions in certain sectors due to concerns relating to issues such as animal welfare, environmental impact, human health or dignity.
+Examples include the development or use of a certain financial product or service or the application of new technology.
+They can also relate to carrying out transactions in certain sectors due to concerns relating to issues such as data, food and agriculture, or human rights.
 While these dilemmas can be major or minor, it’s important to remember that “minor” dilemmas can represent a major issue.

 Example: Use of data

 Customers entrust their data to Rabobank.
 This both opens up myriad opportunities for the bank and carries a huge responsibility.
 While the legislation is obviously leading, this does not mean everything permitted by law is necessarily desirable and appropriate for Rabobank.
 Due in part to discussions conducted within the Ethics Committee, Rabobank has stated that it believes it is important that customers know how their data will be used, that their interests are put first and that their data are safe and that they remain in control.

 Employees can turn to the Ethics Office for advice on ethical issues.
 The committee bases its advice on recommendations and considerations made with respect to previous situations, the Rabobank Compass and our mission “Growing a better world together.”
 The Ethics Office furthermore looks for guidance to the internal guidelines and national and international external codes and guidelines on topics such as human rights and the environment to which the bank subscribes that Rabobank endorses.
 In addition, the Ethics Office supports the dialogue on ethics within the organization by, for example, providing presentations, workshops and publications.
 It is, after all, imperative that reflection and an ethical dialogue take place at all levels.